 - Digital Video Recorder

-- Power Adaptor and Power Cord
+- Power Cord

 - User's Manual (This Document)

-- RAS Software CD and User's Manual
+- · RAS Software CD and User's Manual

+- · Rack-mount Kit

+- Assembly Screws and Guide Rails for Adding Hard Disk Drives

-- Infrared Remote Control
+- · Infrared Remote Control

 Required Installation Tools

 No special tools are required to install the DVR.
 Refer to the installation manuals for the other items that make up part of your system.